Justina0221/SubmergedHistory/README.md

 ![Alt text](OldMaps/oldagncy.png)

 ## Data description
-The Data is downloaded from the USGS site.
-I am working with LiDAR data and Raster data.
+The Datasets downloaded from the USGS site.
+Working with LiDAR data and Raster data.

+**LiDAR data (.laz) **
+Description: High-resolution elevation raster for the region flooded for the Missouri River.

 ## Instructions for Workflow
+> For Python and Jupyter setup
+** Setup Python environment **

+** Load data **

 ## Citations
+USGS LiDAR Data
+Historical Maps